pwairuru/wordgame/README.md

 change directory into src

-execute 'javac wordgame.java' to compile
+execute 'javac Wordgame.java' to compile

-execute 'java wordgame' to run the application.
+execute 'java Wordgame' to run the application.

 NOTES